 Welcome to what’s on in Lowestoft – your comprehensive guide to everything that’s going on in Lowestoft, including craft fairs, arts festivals, agricultural shows, live music, fun events for children and the family and lots of quirky events with distinctly local flavour.

 Our events listings guide enables users to easily navigate through the huge range of things to do in Lowestoft.
 Whether you’re looking for free days out in Lowestoft, somewhere to take the children for the day or you’re here for a bit of sightseeing, you can use the guide to plan what you’re going to do before you get here.
-Just check out our helpful descriptions about the local events and see what takes your fancy.
+Just check out our helpful descriptions of the local events and see what takes your fancy.

 How to use the guide